GGolovenko/acquia-decouple-kit-aio/README.md

 ## Spinning up

-Run: './install.sh'
+Run: `./install.sh`

-User url in the end to access your environment
+Use url in the end to access your Drupal environment.
+Go to react app `http://localhost:8080/uac` and push login button to authorise your app.
+Check your GraphQL server here `http://localhost:8082/graphiql`